Defining source or destination folders on an FTP server

-Having set up the general FTP server properties, you are ready to add folders to the server.
+When you have configured the general FTP server properties, you can add folders to the server.
 These can be either source or destination folders in a workflow.

-Name: Type a short descriptive name for the folder here.
+Name: Enter a short descriptive name for the folder here.

-Type: Choose whether this should be a source or a destination folder, or both.
-This setting determines which category the folder shows up in when creating a channel.
+Type: Select Source, Destination, or Source/Destination.
+This setting determines which category the folder appears in when creating a channel.

-Path: Type in the path to the ftp folder here.
-If your login credentials on the ftp server takes you to a certain home directory, you can choose whether the specified path is relative to the home directory or to the ftp server's root by ticking the corresponding checkbox.
+Path: Enter the path to the FTP folder.
+If your login credentials on the FTP server take you to a certain home directory, you can choose whether the specified path is relative to the home directory or to the FTP server's root by selecting the corresponding checkbox.

-Important: The path should always start with a leading forward slash: e.g. /files.
+Note: The path must always start with a leading forward slash, for example, /files.

-Delete filter: Lets you specify files to delete from the input to avoid transferring them.
+Delete filter: Here you can specify files to delete from the input to avoid transferring them.
 This can be used to remove unwanted files from your workflow or to avoid transferring accompanying files that your system doesn't use.
-Several file types can be defined and separated with a space, thus: *.txt *.tmp
+Several file types can be defined and separated with a space, for example, *.txt *.tmp

-These options apply only to source or source/destination folders.
+- These options apply only to source folders or source/destination folders.
 Configure the following as required:

-Include files in subfolders: Specifies whether Connect should retrieve all files in subfolders in the specified path.
+Include files in subfolders: Select this for Connect to retrieve all files in subfolders in the specified path.

-Remove empty subfolders: Enable this option to have Connect "clean up" empty subfolders after retrieving the files in them.
+Remove empty subfolders: Select this for Connect to remove empty subfolders after retrieving the files in them.

-Wait for growing files: This option can be enabled to make sure Connect only picks up the file in the source folder when is has been written entirely.
-This may be useful if the source folder is populated by another application that writes files byte-for-byte in the input folder without locking it.
+Wait for growing files: Select this to ensure that Connect only picks up the file in the source folder when it has been written entirely.
+This can be useful if the source folder is populated by another application that writes files byte-for-byte in the input folder without locking it.

 Enable virus scanning: Enable this option to automatically check all incoming files for viruses.
-Infected files can be deleted, quarantined or ignored and logged.
+Infected files can be deleted, quarantined, or ignored and logged.
 The virus scanning settings are configured on the Service Options tab, for more information, see Scanning transferred files for viruses scanner settings are configured on the Service Options tab.